danhowarthgov/content-ur-services-week-21/README.md

 We discussed a number of books and other useful resources.
 Here are the details.
 We have not linked to a website where you can buy the books, but please consider buying them from independent bookshops.

 * 'Content design' (2017) by Sarah Richards.
-This is the flagship book on content design by the founder of the profession, Sarah Winters (née Richards).
+This is the flagship book on content design by the founder of the profession, Sarah Winters (née Richards)
 * 'Politics and the English Language' (1946) by George Orwell.
 A seminal essay on style in written English.
-It's available in full on <a href="https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/">the Orwell Foundation website</a>.
+It's available in full on <a href="https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/">the Orwell Foundation website</a>

 ## Contact the hosts
 * Dan Howarth (senior content designer, DWP) – <a href="https://twitter.com/danhowarth">@danhowarth on Twitter</a>